 Oh my goodness, it’s been a whirlwind of a weekend.
 My sister-in-law and brother-in-law have been in town for the past few days, and while it’s always great to hang out with family, it is also somewhat exhausting.
 The kids loved playing with their aunt and uncle, though, and I’m thankful that they are close enough to visit regularly.

 I have a pretty large jewelry chest in my bedroom, which my mom bought for me years ago.
-It is great for storing jewelry, but I wanted something that would make some of my favorite pieces more accessible.
+It is great for storing jewelry, but I wanted something that would make some of my favorite pieces more accessible and organized.
 I tend to have certain pieces that are my go-to’s when it comes to jewelry.
 They are the items that get worn the most frequently.
 So, I wanted to make sure they were easy to get to.

 This organizer was actually really easy to make, and I think it turned out great.
 I put it together in just one day, and it was just what I was needing!